 Children as young as three-and-a-half years old are accepted into the Pre-K program, but they may be required to repeat Pre-K so that they are fully prepared to begin Kindergarten.

 Learning in Kindergarten through Grade 2 is interactive and hands-on in order to build fundamental skills in fun and engaging ways.
-Class sizes are small, with teaching assistants and resource teachers to provide individual attention and differentiated instruction.
+Class sizes are small, with full-time teaching assistants and resource teachers to provide individual attention and differentiated instruction.
 The focus is on assuring that each child grows in faith and knowledge, feels confident, contributes to the community, and has a strong academic foundation in reading, writing, and math.

 In Middle school, students expand the knowledge and skills learned in earlier grades and begin to concentrate on research skills and critical thinking.
-Hands-on learning becomes cross-curricular as our dedicated team of Middle School teachers work closely together to develop projects in STEM.
+Hands-on learning becomes cross-curricular as our dedicated team of Middle School teachers work closely together to develop projects in our AdvancED STEM Certified program.
 Students start to immerse themselves in topics of ethics and stewardship, use personal tablets for school work, and enroll in three electives per week for exposure to a variety of disciplines.
 They take on a leadership role within the school and community by engaging in service projects, participating in our buddy system, representing Immaculata in athletics, and demonstrating overall increased responsibility.

 Qualifying Middle School students may begin to use the Learning Center as a resource in order to have the best opportunity to reach maximum academic potential.
 As well, academically-gifted Middle School students may be selected for the Duke Talent Identification Program (Duke TIP).

 IMMACULATA CATHOLIC SCHOOL | 721 BURCH AVENUE, DURHAM, NORTH CAROLINA 27701 | 919-682-5847